tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 It will then broadcast a `PREVOTE` message for `v` at round `r`, thus enabling, from the Time-Validity point of view, `v` to be eventually decided.

+#### Under-estimated `MSGDELAY`s

+The liveness assumptions of PBTS are conditioned by a conservative and clever choice of the timing parameters, specially of `MSGDELAY`.
+In fact, if the transmission delay for a message carrying a proposal is wrongly estimated, correct processes may never consider a valid proposal as `timely`.

+To circumvent this liveness issue, which could result from a misconfiguration, we assume that the `MSGDELAY` parameter can be increased as rounds do not succeed on deciding a value, possibly because no proposal is considered `timely` by enough processes.
+The precise behavior for this workaround is under [discussion](https://github.com/tendermint/spec/issues/371).

 Back to [main document][main].

 [main]: ./pbts_001_draft.md